Imaging center in San Jose, California

 Nuclear medicine imaging procedures

-Nuclear medicine uses small amounts of radioactive materials to diagnose and treat disease.
-It has the ability to identify abnormalities very early in the progress of a disease—long before many medical problems are apparent with other diagnostic tests.
+Nuclear medicine uses small amounts of radioactive materials to diagnose and treat diseases.
+It has the ability to identify abnormalities in the early stages of a disease, long before many medical problems are apparent with other diagnostic tests.

-The amount of radiation in a typical nuclear imaging procedure is comparable with a diagnostic X-ray, and the amount received in a typical treatment procedure is kept within safe limits.
+The amount of radiation in a typical nuclear imaging procedure is kept within safe limits and is comparable with a diagnostic X-ray.

 Nuclear imaging can be used to detect and treat: